EEM(LEGAL) - INSTRUCTIONAL ARRANGEMENTS: JUVENILE RESIDENTIAL FACILITIES

 If a district provides education services to pre-adjudicated and post-adjudicated students who are confined by court order in a juvenile residential facility operated by a juvenile board, the district is entitled to count those students in the district's average daily attendance.

-If a district has a wealth per student greater than the guaranteed wealth level but less than the equalized wealth level, the district in which the student is enrolled on the date a court orders the student to be confined to a juvenile residential facility shall transfer to the district providing education services an amount equal to the difference between:
+If a district has a local revenue level greater than the guaranteed local revenue level but less than the level established under Education Code 48.257, the district in which the student is enrolled on the date a court orders the student to be confined to a juvenile residential facility shall transfer to the district providing education services an amount equal to the difference between:

 Education Code 37.0061

 A "pre-adjudication secure detention facility" is a secure facility administered by a governing board that includes construction and fixtures designed to physically restrict the movements and activities of juveniles or other individuals held in lawful custody in the facility and is used for the temporary placement of any juvenile or other individual who is accused of having committed an offense and is awaiting court action, an administrative hearing, or other transfer action.